 Client request to connect to the Broker.
-After a network connection is established, this is the first packet sent by a Client.
+This is the first packet sent by a Client.

 CONNACK

 The Broker connection acknowledgment.
 The first packet sent from the Broker to a Client is a CONNACK packet.
 CONNACK packets contain return codes indicating either a success or an error state to a Client.